gwisk/gradguide/README.md

 I've also put my email at the beginning of the document.
 Do not hesitate to email me if you have any questions and need any help.
 I want to make admissions equitable, and I believe the best way to do so is to make myself as available as possible.
+I am more than willing to chat, email, etc. if I can help you.

 One last thing before I dive in: your mileage may and will vary.
 This is advice I've heard and what I've seen in my experience.
 This is not an